Traffic Safety Culture

 Traffic Safety Culture focuses on how social factors in a community’s culture influence how people prioritize and accept traffic safety strategies.

 Creating a positive safety culture is integral to helping our nation move toward a highway system with no fatalities.
 The materials on this page provide education and guidance for developing programs and initiatives.
 Much research has been performed on cultural transformation related to traffic safety.
 However, more work is needed to apply this knowledge to traffic safety.
-The TZD program is committed to following and supporting research in this field.
-In the meantime, we’ll share the tools and resources available with the intent of educating and inspiring others to move culture initiatives forward.

 This website contains the Primer toolkit; materials to guide development of positive safety culture and zero-based goals.